Govinda-Fichtner/debugger-mcp/docs/DOCKER_STRATEGY_ANALYSIS.md

 - ✅ Clear separation of concerns

 **Cons**:
-- ❌ More Dockerfiles to maintain
+- ❌ More Dockerfiles to maintain (but simpler per-file)
-- ❌ Users must choose correct image
+- ❌ Users must choose correct image (but clearer choice)
-- ❌ Multi-language projects need the "fat" image anyway
-- ❌ More complex CI/CD (build multiple images)
+- ❌ More complex CI/CD (but more flexible)

 **Best For**:
-- Single-language projects (majority case)
+- Single-language projects (majority case) ✅
-- Resource-constrained environments
+- Resource-constrained environments ✅
-- Security-conscious deployments
+- Security-conscious deployments ✅
+- **This is our implementation** ✅

 ---